Why I Don’t Do Powerscaling for Sun Wukong

 But since this article focuses on a real world journey set over a 1,000 years after the Enlightened One’s death, I would like to suggest that similar exposure to the spiritual power of the Buddha might give other demons or spirits a similar boost.
 In this case, the items granting this power would be relics associated with Shakyamuni.

 Strong (2004) notes that there are three main types of Buddha relics: 1) those of the body left over from his cremation (hair, teeth, nails, bones, and Śarīra beads); 2) those that he used (walking staff, alms bowl, robes, etc.); and 3) those that he taught (i.e. lessons from scripture) (p.
 8).
-I think the first and second categories would be perfect for our story, especially the Śarīra (Sheli/zi, 舍利/子).
+I think that the first and second categories would be perfect for our story, especially the Śarīra (Sheli/zi, 舍利/子).
 These pearl-like beads were associated with the wish-fulfilling Cintāmaṇi (Ruyi baozhu, 如意寶組) jewel in East Asia (Strong, 2004, p.
 10), so I could see them granting spirits power.
 [5]

 Evil forces might sneak into monasteries to retrieve such items in a bid to gain extra power in order to fuel their nefarious machinations, assert their will on the surrounding populous, and/or to defeat Monkey and his religious brothers, thereby allowing them to gain immortality by eating the Tang Monk.
 Protecting the relics would, therefore, be one reason to keep the demon disciples busy during Xuanzang’s long years of study.